Hotel Arbez: Background

 The unusual situation of the Hotel Arbez grew out of a dispute between France and Switzerland over possession of the Vallée des Dappes, just south and west of the tiny town of La Cure.
 Though the valley had little value as a territorial possession, it provided an accessible military route between France and Savoy.
 Annexed by Napoleonic France in 1802, it was returned to Switzerland by the Congress of Vienna, though the French continued to call for its retrocession.
-After several attempts to acquire the area were firmly rebuffed by the Swiss, France decided in 1862 to offer a nearby section of its own territory, comparable in size, in exchange.
-The Swiss agreed, and a treaty was accordingly signed in Bern by which slightly less than 3 sqmi changed hands.
-While La Cure had previously been located entirely inside France, the new boundary was slated to cut the village—including some residences and a pub—in half.
-The treaty stipulated that any already-existing structure bisected by the border was to be left undisturbed, and this gave one local businessman an idea.
+After several attempts to acquire the area were rebuffed by the Swiss, France decided in 1862 to offer a nearby section of its own territory, comparable in size, in exchange.
+The Swiss agreed, and a treaty was signed in Bern, by which slightly less than 3 sqmi changed hands.
+While La Cure had previously been located entirely within France, the new boundary was slated to cut the village—including some residences and a pub—in half.
+The treaty stipulated that any already existing structure bisected by the border was to be left undisturbed, and this gave one local businessman an idea.